huggingface/blog/bloom-megatron-deepspeed-technology.md

 While we were fighting with trying to stop 104B from diverging we discovered that adding an additional LayerNorm right after the first word embedding made the training much more stable.

-This insight came from experimenting with https://github.com/facebookresearch/bitsandbytes which contains a `StableEmbedding` which is a normal Embedding with layernorm and it uses a uniform xavier initialization.
+This insight came from experimenting with [bitsandbytes](https://github.com/facebookresearch/bitsandbytes) which contains a `StableEmbedding` which is a normal Embedding with layernorm and it uses a uniform xavier initialization.

 ## Positional Encoding

 We also replaced the usual positional embedding with an AliBi - based on the paper: [Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation](https://arxiv.org/abs/2108.12409), which allows to extrapolate for longer input sequences than the ones the model was trained on.
+So even though we train on sequences with length 2048 the model can also deal with much longer sequences during inference.

 ## Training Difficulties